jrdnull/jrdnull.github.io/_posts/2015-01-13-elixir_favourite_features.md

 function.
 Having a private implementation like this allows for a nicer public interface by excluding the accumulator from the function arguments.

-Here the _encode function has multiple clasues matching on the value of the arguments with the base cases first.
+Here the _encode function has multiple clauses matching on the value of the arguments, with the base cases first.
 Instead of multiple return points there are three conscise functions dealing with the different conditions of a call.

----

 ### The Pipe Operator